Disappointment for U.S. as Nordic combined begins at 2018 Olympics

-Taylor Fletcher was 35th for the United States in his third Olympics and fourth individual Olympic start, and the two skiers making their first Olympic starts, Wisconsin's Ben Loomis, and Steamboat's Jasper Good, were 41st and 45h respectively.
+Taylor Fletcher was 35th for the United States in his third Olympics and fourth individual Olympic start, and the two U.S. skiers making their first Olympic starts, Wisconsin's Ben Loomis and Steamboat's Jasper Good, were 41st and 45th respectively.

 "It’s a career goal to compete in the Olympics, so to some degree that's something I'm super pumped about, but I definitely didn’t have my best performance on the jump hill, so I wasn't super satisfied with that," Good said.
 "Overall, I had a blast competing today."

-"It's my first Olympics and I'm one of the younger guys so I'm looking to take it all in, learn from his and gain as much experience as I can for Olympics four and eight years from now," Loomis said.
+"It's my first Olympics, and I'm one of the younger guys so I'm looking to take it all in, learn from this and gain as much experience as I can for Olympics four and eight years from now," Loomis said.

 Bryan Fletcher, who's established himself as a very strong cross-country skier in recent seasons, had the 22nd-best time.